TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.2-multi-component-system/_index.md

 ## Mixed Components

 Let us consider a more practical system which has both serial and parallel components.
-For this example, let’s take a three tier application with 4 web servers, 2 application servers and 1 database servers.
-Let’s consider availability of all of them to be 99.9% and see what the overall availability will be.
+For this example, let's take a three tier application with 4 web servers, 2 application servers and 1 database servers.
+Let's consider availability of all of them to be 99.9% and see what the overall availability will be.

 ![multi-component availability](1.7.2-fig-5.png)